Step by Step guide to Start a blog in Canada

 1- The application of the Anti-Spam Law

 Collecting the email address of the users of your website can be beneficial, especially for promotional purposes.
 However, you should be aware that the Canadian Law on Spam and Other Electronic Threats has been put in place to regulate the collection and use of these e-mail addresses, as well as any other information from the users of your website.
+The proposed Digital Charter Implementation Act, 2020 (DCIA), the Government of Canada intends to establish a new privacy law for the private sector, the Consumer Privacy Protection Act (CPPA).

 In particular, you must obtain the consent of users before collecting their information.
 Then, if you send them emails, you need:

-• These identify you clearly.
+• Those identify you clearly.

 • They offer an opportunity to respond.